Chicago Bridge & Iron Company: 2000-present

 In May 2018, the company was acquired by McDermott International for US$6 billion.
 After being acquired by McDermott, CB&I's stock ceased being listed on the NYSE on May 11, 2018.
 Gary P. Luquette was the chairman of the combined company.
 During its ownership, McDermott made a number of divestments, including a US$1 billion deal for its own storage tank business and US pipe fabrication business.
-McDermott also sold the company’s Woodlands headquarters.
+McDermott also sold the company's Woodlands headquarters.
 McDermott struggled to integrate its acquisition of CB&I, and in January 2020 was facing bankruptcy.
 On January 21, 2020, McDermott announced that it had filed for Chapter 11 bankruptcy.

 In 2024, a consortium of investors led by Mason Capital acquired CB&I from McDermott International for US$475 million of proceeds before taxes and transaction expenses.
-CB&I’s 4,000 employees in 30 locations across North America, the Middle East and Asia were expected to remain with the business operations following the transaction.
+CB&I's 4,000 employees in 30 locations across North America, the Middle East and Asia were expected to remain with the business operations following the transaction.
 CB&I moved its headquarters back to The Woodlands, Texas.

+In December 2025, it was announced that CB&I had reached an agreement to acquire the Asset Solutions business of Petrofac in the United Kingdom.

+The agreement closed on April 9, 2026 with approximately 3,000 Petrofac employees joining CB&I. The acquisition furthers CB&I's expansion into integrated services, strengthens client relationships, and creates new opportunities for growth in international markets.
+The deal further diversifies CB&I's revenue by adding a reimbursable contracting model that helps to mitigate cyclicality and extend its services beyond the traditional lump-sum EPC portfolio.

+Following the acquisition, CB&I operates as one company with two global business units, CB&I Asset Solutions based in Aberdeen, Scotland, and CB&I Storage Solutions, based in The Woodlands, Texas.
+Each unit maintains its own delivery accountability while leveraging CB&I's corporate functions for strategic coordination and operational support.